Skip to content

 Improved Product Quality in the Nutraceuticals Industry

-Often more similar in processing requirements to pharmaceutical applications than food, nutraceuticals utilize chemistry to deliver benefits and nutrients from plants, fish oils and other natural sources.
-Microfluidics works with nutraceutical companies and ingredient manufacturers to improve product quality and stability.
+Nutraceuticals, often aligning more closely with pharmaceutical processing requirements than those of food, utilize chemistry to deliver benefits and nutrients from sources like plants and fish oils.
+Microfluidics partners with nutraceutical companies and ingredient manufacturers to enhance product quality and stability.

-Today, many products available on the market were developed using a Microfluidizer® processor, including vitamins, weight loss powders, oral vitamin sprays and functional foods enhanced with nutrients such as Omega-3.
+Many products available on the market today were developed using a Microfluidizer® processor, including vitamins, weight loss powders, oral vitamin sprays and functional foods enhanced with nutrients such as Omega-3.

 Why do so many nutraceutical companies choose Microfluidizers® technology over conventional nutraceutical ingredient mixers?

-• Efficient nanoencapsulation masks any objectionable smells and tastes of added nutrients, protects against oxidation to extend shelf life, and produces liposomes that enable the timed release of nutrients for easier digestion.
+• produces liposomes that enable the timed release of nutrients for easier digestion.

 Microfluidizer® Processors for Food Producers